mayankgudadhe/Readme.md/README.md

 # Readme.md
 # Hi there, I'm Mayank Gudadhe 👋

 Welcome to my GitHub profile!
-I am a passionate **DevOps Engineer** and **Full Stack Developer** with a focus on cloud infrastructure, automation, and continuous delivery.
+I am a passionate **DevOps Engineer** with a focus on cloud infrastructure, automation, and continuous delivery.
 I specialize in building scalable applications and optimizing development pipelines for high-performance and seamless deployment.

 ## 🔧 Technologies & Tools